-The SME CD would be supported essentially through:
+The SME CD could be supported essentially through:

-- Core contributions from the central national budget allocated to the Ministry of Commerce; - Possibly contributions from other relevant ministries, such as the Ministry of Industry, Mines and Energy, Ministry of Culture; - Possible budgetary support from international development partners; - In-kind contributions from experts and other branches of the government in terms of professional expertise offered for free or at a discounted rate.
+- Core contributions from the central national budget allocated to the Ministry of Commerce; - Possibly contributions from other relevant ministries, such as the Ministry of Industry, Mines and Energy, Ministry of Culture, etc.; - Possible budgetary and program support from international bilateral and multilateral development partners; - In-kind contributions from experts and other branches of the government in terms of professional expertise offered for free or at a discounted rate.

-5. List of Recommendations
+5. List of Recommendations on capacity building